iSaacSigei/week-3-project.-Dairy-Farm/README.md

 ## Description
 <p>This project entails a detailes website of a Agricultural Dairy Farm company, the company seeks to automate the milk production records to
-make it easier for monitoring the production at the farm</p>
+make it easier for monitoring the production at the farm.
+The website allows a farmer to perform simple record calculations of milk productions.
+The farmer is prompted to enter the milk production per shed after which productions is calculated systemically</p>

 ## Licence
 MIT License